DarkArc/Clang-Linux/README.md

 1. Install Docker CE
 2. Inside of the `files` directory:
-   1. Perform a standard llvm setup, in a folder named `llvm`
+   1. Perform a standard llvm setup, in a folder named `llvm-project`
    2. Create a `build` directory
 3. Enter the `build_sys` directory
 4. Run `force_update_build_env.sh`